 The ADA4899-1 DISABLE pin performs three functions: enable, disable, and reduction of the input bias current.
-When the $\overline{\text{DISABLE}}$ pin is brought to within 0.7 V of the positive supply, the input bias current circuit is enabled.
-This reduces the input bias current by a factor of 100.
-In this state, the input current noise doubles from 2.6 pA to 5.2 pA/ $\sqrt{\text{Hz}}$.
-Table 7 outlines the $\overline{\text{DISABLE}}$ pin operation.
+When the DISABLE pin is brought to within 0.7 V of the positive supply, the input bias current circuit is enabled, which reduces the input bias current by a factor of 100.
+In this state, the input current noise doubles from 2.6 pA/ \sqrt{Hz} to 5.2 pA/ \sqrt{Hz} .
+Table 7 outlines the DISABLE pin operation.